-- Add the message to the “junk" or "spam” folder of your email to block the sender.
+- NEVER reply to a suspicious email or click on unsubscribe.
+Instead, add the message to the Junk or Spam folder of your email to block the sender.

 - Forward the message as an attachment to email@example.com for processing, per these instructions.